 OTG Asset Management, Ltd. (formerly, MSC Capital, Ltd.), a Cayman Islands limited company, is the Fund's investment adviser.
 The Adviser's principal address is Montenegro #1439 Torre Infrabol Piso 6, La Paz, Bolivia.
 The Adviser commenced operations in March 2022 and became registered with the U.S. Securities and Exchange Commission ("SEC") in March 2022.
-The Adviser changed its name in connection with a change in control of its parent, OTG Group, S.A., and serves as the Fund's investment adviser pursuant to a new investment advisory agreement approved by Fund shareholders (the "Advisory Agreement").
+The Adviser changed its name in connection with a change in control of its parent, OTG Group, S.A., and serves as the Fund's investment adviser.